-Some of the most interesting and engaging presentations were related to the private sector.
-There were excellent discussions on using private sector funding to encourage restoration work, how private sector buy-in is needed to scale these approaches, and, of course, the barriers to widespread private sector uptake.
-These discussions sparked a lot of interesting questions and debate regarding funding and scaling opportunities.
-There was a problem though; industry representation was decidedly low.
+Some of the most interesting and engaging presentations are related to the private sector.
+There are excellent discussions on using private sector funding to encourage restoration work, how private sector buy-in is needed to scale these approaches, and, of course, the barriers to widespread private sector uptake.
+These discussions spark a lot of interesting questions and debate regarding funding and scaling opportunities.
+There is a problem though; industry representation is decidedly low.

 We need more private sector representatives at these events.
-This was mentioned frequently at the symposium.
-Below is a sector breakdown of event attendance:
+Below is a sector breakdown of event attendance in 2017: